From Inside the Deployments

 I do not think the apprenticeship model is coming back.
 The economic logic that built it has been broken by the technology, and the technology is not going to retreat.
 The senior partners who say they cannot quite explain how their juniors are supposed to learn the same things are correct that something has been lost, and they are also correct that it is not coming back in the form they remember.

 But the function the apprenticeship served still has to be served somehow.
 The pattern recognition still has to be built.
 The substrate still has to be laid down.
 If we are not going to do it by giving juniors work that is beneath the senior lawyer's hourly rate, then we have to do it some other way, deliberately, with intention, as a designed thing rather than a happy accident.
+The whole problem, finally, is that we are being asked to put on the ledger and pay for, on purpose, a thing that for a hundred years we got for free as a side effect.
+That is a harder institutional act than it sounds, because nobody has ever had to fund it before.

 I am genuinely not sure which of these is right.
 I am sure that none of them happen automatically.
 They have to be built.
 They have to be funded.
-They have to be sustained against the constant pressure of the billable hour and the partnership track and the temptation to extract the short-term efficiency of AI without paying the long-term cost of what gets lost.
+They have to be sustained against the constant pressure of the billable hour and the partnership track and the temptation to extract the short-term efficiency of the tools without paying the long-term cost of what gets lost.

 We owe them the honest version of what is happening, which is that the school is closing and we do not yet have a replacement for it.
 We owe them the engineering of a replacement, with the same care we have put into engineering the tools that closed the school.
 We owe them a profession that takes seriously the question of how the senior practitioners of 2046 are going to be formed.